Apple iPhone 5s - Phone Simulator

 ℹ️ The visible height can vary slightly depending on the browser UI (Safari, Chrome, etc.).

-Some analytics platforms only display the physical screen resolution (see below) instead of the CSS viewport size, so keep that in mind when interpreting results.
+Some analytics platforms only display the physical screen resolution (see below) instead of the CSS viewport size.

 To see exactly how this viewport behaves in real conditions, you can simulate Apple iPhone 5s directly in your browser using Phone Simulator.